spree/api.spreecommerce.com/content/v1/products.md

     DELETE /api/products/a-product

-This request, much like a typical product “deletion” through the admin interface, will not actually remove the record from the database.
+This request, much like a typical product "deletion" through the admin interface, will not actually remove the record from the database.
 It simply sets the `deleted_at` field to the current time on the product, as well as all of that product’s variants.

 <%= headers 204 %>